pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 plt.show()
 ```

-## Appled Example: Using MutableData as input to a binomial GLM
+## Applied Example: Using MutableData as input to a binomial GLM

 A common task in machine learning is to predict values for unseen data, and the `MutableData` container variable is exactly what we need to do this.